MARS-Group-HAW/model-soh/SOHLogisticsBox/README.md

 on the original path.
 This enables the truck to avoid blocked segments and continue toward its destination with minimal disruption, preserving the overall route context.

+### Move Truck Along Route & Check for Arrival
+At the end of each tick, the truck advances along its planned route using the `_steeringHandle.Move()` method, which handles position updates and lane progression.

+Once the destination is reached, the truck is removed from the simulation.
+This includes deregistration from the active route (if tracking is enabled) and removal from the simulation environment.
+This ensures clean lifecycle management and accurate agent turnover in large-scale logistics scenarios.
 ___

 ## SemiTruckLayer